neoforged/.github/primers/1.21.6/index.md

         - `defaultHandleClickEvent` - The default logic to execute when the component is clicked.
         - `clickUrlAction` - The logic to perform when a URL is clicked (has the Open URL style).
         - `clickCommandAction` - The logic to perform when a command should be executed (has the \* Command style).
-- `net.minecraft.client.gui.screeens.dialog`
+- `net.minecraft.client.gui.screens.dialog`
-    - `ButtonListDialogScreen` - A dialog screeen that contains some list of buttons.
+    - `ButtonListDialogScreen` - A dialog screen that contains some list of buttons.
     - `DialogConnectionAccess` - A client side interface that processes general interaction information from the dialog.
     - `DialogControlSet` - An input handler for a dialog screen.
     - `DialogListDialogScreen` - A button list of `DialogListDialog`s.